Menu

 owasp zap - who do the security testing of a web application

-The OWASP Zed Attack Proxy (ZAP) is an open-source security testing tool designed to be used for testing the security of web applications.
+The OWASP Zed Attack Proxy (ZAP) is an open-source testing tool designed to test the security of web applications.
 ZAP is available for download on multiple operating systems, including Windows, Mac OS, and Linux.
 It has various security testing functionalities, including fuzzing, spidering, vulnerability scanning, and more.
-OWASP ZAP can be used for both manual and automated security testing.
+OWASP ZAP can be used for both manual and automated testing.

 Features and benefits of OWASP ZAP

-OWASP ZAP offers a range of features for security testing.
+OWASP ZAP offers a range of features.
 Some of the key features of OWASP ZAP include:

 How to use OWASP ZAP for automated security testing